Shivansh-707/Playground_series_S5E7/README.md

 ## Contact / Issues

-If you encounter any problems or need sample data formats, please open an issue or contact the repository maintainer.
+If you encounter any problems or need sample data formats, please mail on lainnovic11@gmail.com
+Note: The dataset in this repository belongs to Kaggle.
+It is provided here for reference only.
+I do not claim ownership of it.”

 requirements.txt
 text